 Document the results of every test, including the time taken to restore, any errors encountered, and the actions taken to resolve them.
 This documentation serves dual purposes: it confirms that your backup strategy works, and it provides evidence for compliance audits and regulatory reviews.
 The ICO and other regulatory bodies look favourably on organisations that can demonstrate a tested and documented backup strategy.

-Protect Your Data with Air-Gapped Backups
+Protect Your Business with Air-Gapped Backups